NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8A does chip damage, made strong, lifts on block; when done in a string goes to ring combo
 - RA(A) is ring combo
 - JA staggers on hit and damage adjusted, appears one frame sooner; lift slightly increased
-- Air Throw added
+- JY added
+- 5X
-- 5X hitboxes appear sooner, last one more frame
+  - Starts up one frame slower
+  - Ends 3 frames later
+  - 7 frames less super freeze
+  - Hitboxes adjusted to be on front elbow and front knee
 - GRKnJ travels one frame slower; appears further back
 - Ring Combo: 5A = 5BB(A); 8A = 8A; 6A = Flames; 2A = 2A; 4A = 4A
+- Flip kick faster recovery on hit or block only

 ### Jiraiya